View this page

 Citizenship and Immigration Services requires all non-citizens to provide their current residential address (not a work address nor a P.O. box) and home telephone number (not a work or pager number).

-All international applicants for study at the University of Kansas Medical Center whose native language is not English must demonstrate an established level of English language proficiency through either the TOEFL (Test of English as a Foreign Language) or the academic format of the IELTS (International English Language Testing System).
-The test must have been taken within two years of the first class at KU Medical Center.
+International students whose native language is not English must demonstrate an established level of English language proficiency through either the TOEFL (Test of English as a Foreign Language) or the academic format of the IELTS (International English Language Testing System).
+The test must have been taken within two years of attending the first class at KU Medical Center.

-To ensure eligibility for healthcare employment upon receiving their degree, it is essential for the applicant to determine if an evaluation of their foreign education credentials is required.
-The School of Health Professions does not offer foreign transcript evaluations or translation services.
+To ensure eligibility for health care employment upon receiving their degree, it is essential for the applicant to determine if an evaluation of their foreign education credentials is required.
 Please see the application materials for the academic program of interest for these requirements.

 In addition to sending an official copy of each transcript, as above, have your transcripts evaluated by World Education Services OR Educational Credential Evaluators.
 The evaluation must include course-by-course evaluation, grade evaluation, and indicate the degree earned in U.S. terms (bachelors, masters, doctorate, etc).
 An official copy of the evaluation is required.